aravgoyal/message-board/README.md

 - Users on different computers can post to the same board and view each other’s messages.
 - Messages have a maximum length of 128 characters.

+## How to Start the Application

+### Installation

+1. Clone the repository
+2. Navigate to the project directory
+3. Install dependencies

+### Run the Application

+4. Run the Flask application in terminal: python app.py
+5. Navigate to given address.